ibm-cloud-docs/cephaas/billing_view.md

 ## Storage billing
 {: #storage-billing}

-Storage billing applies to the Storage component of Fusion as a Service.
+Storage billing applies to the Storage component of IBM Fusion as a service.
 IBM offers two storage tiers optimized for different workload requirements.

 ### Storage tiers
 {: #billing-request-classes}